eq19/feed/_drafts/addition_zone.md

 ## Structure: True Prime Pairs

-You may also notice that there are twists and turns until 19 abuts 2 therefore this addition zone takes only the seven (7) primes out of the 18's structure of _[True Prime Pairs](https://www.eq19.com/addition/file02.html#true-prime-pairs)_.
+You may notice that there are twists and turns until 19 abuts 2 therefore this addition zone takes only the seven (7) primes out of the 18's structure of _[True Prime Pairs](https://www.eq19.com/addition/file02.html#true-prime-pairs)_.

 ```
 $True Prime Pairs: